pandeysudip/Web-Visualization-Dashboard/README.md

 * Provides two more text links on the right: "Comparisons," which links to the comparisons page, and "Data," which links to the data page.
 * Is responsive (using media queries).
 The nav  have similar behavior as the screenshots ["Navigation Menu" section](#navigation-menu).

-The website is deployed to GitHub pages .

 ### Screenshots